 To find collection sites near you, enter your zip code into the search box on the Thermostat Recycling Corporation’s Maine Program website.
 This will give you a list of locations and their distance from you.

 Fluorescent light bulbs, including long-tube and compact fluorescent lightbulbs (CFL’s) have small amounts of mercury sealed inside the bulb therefore, it is important to keep them intact.
 In 2009, Maine passed a law that requires manufacturers of mercury-containing light bulbs to operate and fund a collection and recycling system for used bulbs.
-The law also requires lamp manufacturers to publicize and educate Maine people about lamp recycling, provide safe collection and storage containers for lamp retailers and municipal solid waste facilities to ship the containers to a central facility, and ensure proper handling and recycling of the bulbs at no cost to the collectors or customers.
+The law also requires lamp manufacturers to publicize and educate Maine people about lamp recycling.
 However, a 2009 University of Southern Maine study indicates that lack of knowledge is likely the primary factor in low recycling participation.

-How to recycle your lightbulbs: The State of Maine has more than 240 collection locations – some available at no cost to residents, others with a small fee.
+How to dispose of your lightbulbs: The State of Maine has more than 240 collection locations – some available at no cost to residents, others with a small fee.
 Find collection sites near you, use the Help ME recycle map or check with your town’s waste collection site.